dgdevel/llmkit/README.md

 - **`llmkit proxy`** -- Runs an MCP proxy server that fronts one or more backend MCP servers, providing namespace isolation, rename/redefine, and whitelist/blacklist filtering over a single MCP endpoint (stdio or HTTP).
+- **`llmkit response`** -- Reads a conversation JSONL file and prints the last LLM assistant response to stdout.
+Useful for extracting the final answer from a completed conversation.

 The binary is statically linkable, has zero runtime language dependencies, and targets Linux, macOS, and Windows (via MinGW-w64 cross-compilation).